Virtual Group Therapy & Coaching • Six months • Limited to four families

 Dr. Robin Barre has spent more than 30 years working closely with adolescents and their families.
 Her work spans classrooms, clinical settings, and private practice—giving her a deep, practical understanding of how teenage development affects not just teens, but entire family systems.

 She is a Level 3 trained and certified Internal Family Systems (IFS) therapist and an approved consultant with the IFS Institute.
+Dr. Barre is trained in high-conflict family dynamics, estrangement, and parental alienation.
+She worked in the public school system as a school-based mental health counselor, working with families and community services.
 Her academic background includes advanced training in counseling and depth psychology, culminating in a Ph.D. from Pacifica Graduate Institute.

 What most shapes Dr. Barre’s work, however, is not theory alone—it’s decades of sitting with families in real pain, helping them slow things down, make sense of what’s happening, and find steadier ways forward.
-She brings warmth, clarity, and structure to complex family dynamics, supporting caregivers and teens in rebuilding trust, communication, and connection.
+Her personal story includes raising two sons through their difficult adolescence into successful adulthood and supporting a grandson who was involved in the juvenile justice system and is now thriving.
+She brings warmth, clarity, structure, and courage to complex family dynamics, supporting caregivers and teens in rebuilding trust, communication, and connection.